-Explanation of Stall Lottery Procedure (Rule 8 D. & E.)
+EXPLANATION OF STALL LOTTERY PROCEDURE (RULE 8 D. & E.)

 - D. Continuance of Occupancy Members who had annual spaces the previous year will have the option to renew the same space for the next season.
-Members holding annual stalls must notify the Executive Director of their intent to retain their stall(s) by the date of the January association meeting, or the stall will be forfeited.
-Fees must be paid no later than the February association meeting. - E. Any available annual stalls will be drawn by lottery at the February meeting and interested eligible parties must be present for the drawing.
-Annual spaces available will be assigned by lot to market members requesting them.
+Members holding annual stalls must notify the Executive Director of their intent to retain their stall(s) by the date of the January association meeting, or the stall will be forfeited. - E. Any available annual stalls will be drawn by lottery at the February meeting and interested eligible parties must be present for the drawing.
+Annual spaces available will be assigned by lot to Market members requesting them.
 The Board of Directors will maintain a seniority list for annual stalls.
 The list is ranked by seniority based on years of continuous membership.
 As stalls become available, individuals with most seniority on the list will draw for the opportunity to rent a stall.
 Seniority guarantees the opportunity to obtain a stall through drawings before those having less seniority.
+In the lottery procedure, stall selection is considered complete for that seniority year once a seniority year has passed.

 According to Rule 8.D. members with annual stalls will inform the manager or director before the January vendor meeting whether they are keeping their stall or not.
 If stalls are available, there will be a stall lottery at the February vendor meeting.
-Vendors with annual stalls must have their membership fee and all stall fees paid in full by the February vendor meeting.
-Failure to pay these fees will cause a vendor to lose the annual stall.
+Vendors with annual stalls must have 50% of their membership fee and all stall fees paid by the February vendor meeting.
+The remaining 50% of fees are due by April 1.
+Failure to pay these fees will cause a vendor to lose the annual stall and membership status.